From the look of things, you are here to learn more about the boat motor salvage yards near me.

 The business style of boat engine salvage yards is similar to that of other local businesses.

-As we said earlier, they buy wrecked boats that are worth less to repair.
+As we said earlier, they buy wrecked boats worth less to repair.
 The functional and non-functional parts are removed and sold for a small margin.

-Apart from selling used boat engines, some of these salvage yards are in restoration projects.
+Some salvage yards are in restoration projects besides selling used boat engines.
 The boat motors, hoping to return to life, are repaired and bid out.

 Alternatively, they’re sold to boat salvages.